buerokratt/DMR/README.md

 docker compose up -d
 ```

-For development purposes, there is also a simplified docker-compose file in the dmr-server directory: [`apps/dmr-server/docker-compose.yml`](apps/dmr-server/docker-compose.yml) which only sets up RabbitMQ for local development.

 ## Environment Variables

 Below is a list of all environment variables used by the DMR system, organized by service.
 Sensible variable values are also specified in the docker-compose file.